In like a lion, out like a lamb?: Understanding the March folklore - NewsBreak

 The Paris Review outlines a few origin theories for the March folklore, including an astronomical connection.
 In March, the Leo zodiac is the rising sign and when we reach April, it is a ram.

-Another theory gives the saying a biblical origin.Daylight Saving Time 2022: Will Florida ever get to permanently spring ahead?
+Another theory gives the saying a biblical origin.The not-so-secret meaning behind In-N-Out’s palm trees

 “Jesus’s first appearance was as the sacrificial lamb, but he will return as the Lion of Judah, hence those symbolic animals,” The Guardian writes.
 This may also stem from the Easter holiday, which lands sometime between late March and into April.